 The restrictions are different for each airline.
 The more expensive ones will allow more checked bags for free, with more sensible size and weight restrictions.
 Budget airlines, on the other hand, usually have stricter rules for checked luggage.
 Before you fly, and even as you are in the planning stages of your trip, it’s best to check with the airlines to avoid paying extra fees.

 Tip: If you need to maximize the amount of space that you can use in a checked suitcase, get one that’s just below 62 linear inches.
-Some solid options are the Travelpro Bold 28-Inch, which is 59.5 linear inches, the Samsonite Freeform 24-Inch checked suitcase, which is 61 linear inches, and the Pelican Air 1615 checked case, which is exactly 62 linear inches in size.
+Some solid options are the Travelpro Bold 28-Inch (full review), which is 59.5 linear inches, the Samsonite Freeform 24-Inch checked suitcase, which is 61 linear inches, and the Pelican Air 1615 checked case, which is exactly 62 linear inches in size.

 Instead of Height, Measure Linear Inches (Height + Width + Depth)